kyletieman/instantaiart/assets/README.txt

-Place your images here (e.g., logo-white.png, hero-image.png).
+Place your actual image and gif files here, using names like frame-1.png, sample-1.gif, etc.